freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) The inline elements will be positioned below the floated element.
+The inline elements will be positioned below the floated element.

 ---

-(B) Inline elements will wrap around the floated element if there is enough space.
+Inline elements will always be on top of the floated element

 ---

-(C) The inline elements will overlap the floated element
+The inline elements will overlap the floated element

 #### --answer--

-(B) Inline elements will wrap around the floated element if there is enough space.
+Inline elements will wrap around the floated element if there is enough space.

 ### --question--